-For multiple births where only 1 place remains, infant classes will be allowed to exceed the statutory limit where the 41st child is a twin or from multiple births.
+For multiple births where only 1 place remains, infant classes will be allowed to exceed the statutory limit where the 31st child is a twin or from multiple births.
 The 'excepted pupil' will be allowed for the time in Key Stage 1 or until the class numbers fall back to current class size limit.

 Where there are places available for some, but not all applicants within a particular criterion, distance from home address to the academy entrance will be the deciding factor, Distance will be measured [in a straight line] from the front door of the child's home address (including flats) to the main entrance of the academy, [using the Local Authority's computerised measuring system], with those living closer to the academy receiving the higher priority.
+If the admission number is reached at the point at which the next applicant resides in a home equal distance from the last successful place(s) offered, the last place will be offered by drawing lots.
+When the application of this rule would lead to the separation of twins or multiple birth siblings, both (or all) will be admitted.